Student Groups

 National Organization of Minority Architecture Students (NOMAS)

 The National Organization of Minority Architecture Students (NOMAS) University of Michigan, as a mission, strives to build a strong foundation from which our organization can thrive.
-Through service and the contribution of time and other efforts from its dedicated members, we are building strong individuals and local chapter who eagerly seek out relationships with other chapters as well as members and mentors of NOMA the professional organization.
+Through service and the contribution of time and other efforts from its dedicated members, we are building a strong local chapter and individuals who eagerly seek out relationships with other chapters as well as members and mentors of NOMA, the professional organization.

 NOMAS attempts to create a community environment in which students feel comfortable as valuable members of the larger University of Michigan Architecture community.
 NOMAS acquires strength through grappling with issues and concerns that affect our college and community.
 We hope to make our presence felt throughout the college, given our immense interest in improving the climate and environment of the college within which we learn and work.